Key Takeaways

 - No showings or open houses: Skip weeks of scheduling strangers in your home

-A single cash buyer might close fast, but they have no incentive to offer top dollar.
-When multiple investors compete for your property, you get the best of both worlds: speed (all are cash buyers) plus better pricing (competition drives offers up 10-20% on average).
+A single cash buyer might close fast, but they have little incentive to offer top dollar.
+When multiple investors review your property, you can often get both speed (all are cash buyers) and stronger pricing, since having more than one offer to compare may improve your options.

 Traditional Sale vs. Cash Sale: Timeline Comparison